 - Platings: Polished nickel for the regular batch and polished gold for a limited edition.

-Click here to read the Compass Rose History.
+Click here to go back to the list of Compass Rose Geocoins.